Anxiety disordersPanic disorder; Phobias; Panic attacks

 Other Forms of Psychotherapy

 Other forms of psychotherapy, commonly called emotion-based psychotherapy (EBT), psychodynamic therapy, or "talk" therapy, deal more with the roots of anxiety and usually, although not always, require longer treatments.
 All work is done during the sessions.
 Some research indicates that such therapies might be more useful for generalized anxiety, which may require more sustained work to process and recover from early traumas and fears.
-Studies suggest that although emotion-based psychotherapies are not as effective as cognitive-behavioral therapy (CBT) in treating panic disorders, patients tend to stay longer in EBT than in CBT.
+Studies suggest that although emotion-based psychotherapies are not as effective as CBT in treating panic disorders, people tend to stay longer in EBT than in CBT.
 Some doctors recommend adding elements of EBT to the usual CBT and medication treatments.

 Relaxation Training and Related Therapies